 Comfy integrates with existing building systems that use the BACnet/IP protocol to dynamically change their environment based on the need.
 Comfy ties with the building’s HVAC system to manage zone temperatures based on occupant feedback.
 A Comfy user can request an immediate 10 minute stream of warm or cool air through the Comfy mobile or desktop application.
 Comfy communicates with the BMS to moderately adjust that zone’s temperature and airflow.
 Over time, Comfy learns the preferences of that zone through machine learning and will automatically adjust the temperature range to better meet the needs of the employees throughout the day.
 Comfy shares these findings through Comfy Insights, a business intelligence dashboard that enables corporate real estate leaders to make data-driven decisions that create better workplaces and optimize their facilities.

 Comfy has different elements, so the best way to describe how Comfy is secure is to describe how each element is secure.
-These elements include: The Comfy application, the Comfy Gateway, Comfy in the Cloud, and the network that connects all of these things together.
+These elements include: The Comfy application, the Comfy Gateway, the Comfy Cloud, and the network that connects all of these things together.

 Application Security: Comfy tests all code for security vulnerabilities and other defects before release, and regularly performs network and application scans for vulnerabilities.